RobKokochak/portfolio-site/src/projects/2-lightweight-metronome.md

 - **Apple Development**

-Developing for the Apple ecosystem has its quirks, including a clunky Xcode experience and the infamous $99 subscription just to get your apps notarized.
+Developing for the Apple ecosystem has its quirks, including a clunky Xcode experience and the infamous $99 subscription to get your apps notarized.
 While there are certainly frustrations, seeing the app you built become a part of your daily workflow and sharing that utility with others is a great feeling.

 - **Logo Design**